-• Observe park safety signs.

-- No swimming anywhere in - No swimming anywhere in the Park due to Estuarine (Saltwater) Crocodiles. - Carry and drink plenty of water. - Wear a shady hat, sunscreen, insect repellent, suitable clothing and footwear. - Carry a first aid kit. - Avoid strenuous activity during the heat of the day. - Ensure your vehicle and boat are well maintained and equipped. - Carry sufficient food and fuel.
+- · Observe park safety signs. - No swimming anywhere in the Park due to Saltwater Crocodiles. - Carry and drink plenty of water. - Wear a shady hat, sunscreen, insect repellent, suitable clothing and footwear. - · Carry a first aid kit. - Avoid strenuous activity during the heat of the day. - Ensure your vehicle and boat are well maintained and equipped. - · Carry sufficient food and fuel.